seshan-b/EDA___Fullstack_SetUp_Notes/README.md

 # Notes to Full stack JS App

-## A full stack boilerplate for JS Apps
+## A full stack boilerplate for JS Apps.
+This is an Enspiral Dev Academy Template

 ### Package install